cfpb/regulations-site/front_end/docs/regulations.md

 ```

 jQuery, Underscore and Backbone's paths are defined globally.
 For other modules, you will want to specify the path to the module relative to front_end/js without appending the ".js" to the end of the filename.
 Example: "modules/helpful-module" would point to "front_end/js/modules/helpful-module.js".

+## Questions Theresa has asked herself
+Q: Why don't we create new model instances for each paragraph?
+Why don't we initialize Backbone Views for each of those paragraphs on load?
+A: I haven't found a way to test this, but it seems a safe assessment that its non-trivial and unecessary overhead to create, manage and destroy instances which may or may not ever be interacted with by the user.

+Q: Should we load all of the content into the app on load?
+A: No. The vast majority of users will only need to access a fraction of the content available in a reg.
+Moreover, even on shorter regs, like Reg E, before the page is cached in the browser, even scrolling can be very janky.

+Q: Would we benefit from AMD modules?
+A: Yes.
+As more features are added to the app, chances are that any single user won't leverage all of them.
+Loading them only as necessary respects the user's time and resources.
+Additionally, it enforces decoupled and testable code.

+Q: Should we just use Backbone.Model as is?
+A: No. Backbone models are predicated on there being many instances in a collection, and serve to keep those instances in sync on the server.
+Part of the nice thing about Backbone is that it responds to certain common events and attempts this synchronization process without any intervention.
+The down side is that, if you have a one-way pipeline of data like we do, there are at best wasted cycles, at worst erroring code.
+Furthermore, given the size of the content trees we have and the likelihood that a user will touch enough pieces to warrant it, it doesn't make sense to build a nested model structure that represents the content tree as it exists.
+It would, afaik at this point, make content management needlessly complex.